CaptainCrouton89/AlariaWiki/World Timeline.md

 Alongside Gaea came the druids—an ancient race of beings so attuned to nature that they were believed to be incarnations of the wilderness and life itself.
 Unlike nearly every other creature born in this period, the druids did not belong to Gaea.
 Instead, they worked alongside her, their interests often aligning but not always in perfect harmony.

 The druids established small villages wherever life flourished on Alaria.
 They took on the role of caretakers, wielding powerful magic to control and nurture the land.
-The exact nature of their magic remains a mystery, distinct from both Kethic Elementalism and Deoric magic.
+The exact nature of their magic, like Gaeas, was a powerful combination of Azyen and Gaeic song

 ### The Reign of Dragons (100 - 2.5 million years ago)